talha-shafqat/leanix-k8s-connector/README.md

 azurefile   Bound    azurefile   1Gi        RWX                           45s
 ```

-Finally we use the Helm chart deploying the LeanIX Kubernetes Connector to the Kubernetes cluster.
+Finally, we use the Helm chart deploying the LeanIX Kubernetes Connector to the Kubernetes cluster.

 The following command deploys the connector to the Kubernetes cluster and overwrites the parameters in the `values.yaml` file.